bewchabbacc/docker-environments/sa_site/README.md

 *Note: this docker image has the main source repository included as a Git submodule.
 The submodule must be initialized before the image can be built.
-The `setup.sh` script can take care of this for you, or you can initialize it manually.*
+The Makefile can take care of this for you.*

 SSH Setup
 ---------

 Before getting started it is recommended that you create a SSH key to connect to GitHub.
-If you use the `setup.sh` script to setup your environment, it is mandatory you have a key.
+If you use the Makefile to setup your environment, it is mandatory you have a key.

 Follow these instructions to get you SSH key working with GitHub:
 [https://help.github.com/articles/generating-ssh-keys/](https://help.github.com/articles/generating-ssh-keys/)